Zyin055/Inspect-Embedding-Training/README.md

 * `--help, -h` Shows help text.
 * `--dir` The "/path/to/embedding/folder" to use instead of the local path where this script is at.
 This directory should have the textual_inversion_loss.csv file in it.
 * `--out` The "/path/to/an/output/folder" to use instead of the local path for outputting images.
 * `--file` The "EmbeddingName.pt" to inspect.
-Displays average vector magnitude, number of vectors per token, and training step count.
+Prints the embedding's: internal name, model name/hash, number of vectors per token, training step count, and average vector strength/magnitude

 ## Changelog
 #### 1/01/2023
-* Added --file launch arg to inspect an individual embedding file to get its number of vectors per token, training step count, and average vector magnitude
+* Added `--file` launch arg to inspect an individual embedding file to get its internal info: internal name, model name/hash, number of vectors per token, training step count, and average vector strength/magnitude
-* Now displays the average vector's magnitude in the console and right hand side of the graph
+* Now displays the average vector's strength/magnitude in the console and right hand side of the graph
 #### 12/28/2022
 * Initial release